Balooga/HtmlLogger/README.md

 * All times are in UTC
 * Turns URLs into links

+Commands:
+* flushlog: force a flush to disk

 Notes:
 * Tested with Limnoria and Python 3.2, and Supybot and Python 2.7.
 * Currently the same header and footer templates are used for all channels